Updated on June 16, 2022. Medical content reviewed by Dr. Shatha Atiya.

 Fax: (804) 527-4472

-Virginia Medical Marijuana Program Laws
+Virginia Medical Marijuana State Rules

 Patients with a VA medical marijuana card have the added benefit of legal protection when in possession of medical marijuana besides enjoying the healing properties of the cannabis they can access.
-Still, patients may find their registration to the Virginia medical marijuana program revoked if they break the Virginia marijuana laws.
+Still, patients may find their registration to the Virginia medical marijuana program revoked if they break any of the Virginia marijuana laws.
 So what are patients not allowed?

 - The Board of Pharmacy may revoke a patient’s registration if a committee establishes evidence that the patient provided incorrect or misleading information during the registration process.